Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "Please, do not give me any of that '*the real strength was in you all along'* crap," Kirk begged her.
 "I deduced that part for myself, I do not need a Disney moral lesson."

-"I, uh...right.
+"I, uh... right.
 Okay."

 After a few awkward moments, she repeated her earlier question.
-"So...what's your baggage?"
+"So... what's your baggage?"

-"I...do not know, exactly."
+"I... do not know, exactly."
 Kirk confessed.
-"I think...are you religious?"
+"I think... are you religious?"

 Allison shrugged.
 "Complicated question.
 I believe there's something bigger than us, but..."